 What is prescription?

 Prescription is a concept whereby a debtor’s liability to pay a specific debt is extinguished as a result of the passing of a prescribed time period.
-Simply put, when the debt prescribes the debtor is no longer under any obligation to pay it.
+Simply put, when the levy debt expires or prescribes, the debtor is no longer under any obligation to pay it.

 What legislation is applicable?

 There are circumstances where prescription periods are delayed or interrupted.
-Prescription is delayed when the creditor is a juristic person and a debtor is a member of the governing body of that juristic person or the debt has become the object of a dispute in arbitration proceedings.
-The prescription period will run as normal, but the three year period is extended until one year after the situation ceases to exist.
+Prescription is delayed when a creditor is a juristic person and a debtor is a member of the governing body of that juristic person or the debt has become the object of a dispute in arbitration proceedings.
+The prescription period will run as normal, but the three-year period is extended until one year after the situation ceases to exist.

-Prescription will interrupt by an acknowledgement of debt by the debtor, for example if the debtor pays part of the debt to the creditor before prescription, or a summons to institute proceedings for the repayment of the debt is sent to the debtor.
+Prescription will interrupt by an acknowledgment of the debt by the debtor, for example, if the debtor pays part of the debt to the creditor before prescription, or a summons to institute proceedings for the repayment of the debt is sent to the debtor.

-Section 3 and 13 of the Act are of most import when it comes to the operation of prescription as a defence to limit levy debt.
+Sections 3 and 13 of the Act are of most import when it comes to the operation of prescription as a defense to limit levy debt.